Cavernous malformations

 General questions

-- What functions do the area or areas of the brain perform?
+- What do these areas of my brain do?

 - Should I have genetic tests?